arrayio/AIPs/AIPS/AIP-3.md

 interface AIP3 is ERC721 {

     /// @notice reserves a name using namehash
-    /// @param namhash - is a hash of name+account+salt
+    /// @param namehash - is a hash of name+account+salt
     function reserve(bytes32 namehash) external;

     /// @notice register a new unique name of dapp.